 For day hikers and backpackers, the area offers a wide variety of scenic terrain, ranging from riverside trails to routes in subalpine forests.

 Candle Creek Campground can accommodate RV, trailer or tent-campers however water and electric hookups are not available.
-Due to the gravel access road this facility is not the best for RVs although they can be accommodated.
+Due to the gravel access road this facility is not the best for RVs or passenger cars although they can be accommodated.
 Drivers should go slow and use caution.
 This is a no water facility so campers will need to bring their own supply.
 All sites are equipped with a picnic table and campfire ring with grill and the campground has vault toilets available.